Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What was happening?
 As an attentive researcher, Pavlov soon discovered that the dogs were actually salivating upon being approached by any person wearing a lab coat!
 So basically, through experience, the dogs learned to associate food with the lab coats.
 The lab coats, therefore, became a secondary, conditioned reinforcer.

 So, to recap, a conditioned reinforcer is basically just another term used to depict a secondary reinforcer.
-The term conditioned means simply learned, and the term reinforcer, just means that, something that is reinforcing to the dog.
+The term "conditioned" simply means "learned," and the term "reinforcer" is something that is reinforcing to the dog.

 Don't assume you have to necessarily attend dog training classes to put a conditioned reinforcer to good use.
 Most likely, if you are telling your dog "good boy" every time he does something he likes followed by a treat or a game of tug, you are already using conditioned reinforcers without being aware of it!

-- Saying "Good boy" or any other form of praise followed by a treat right afterwards or a round of tug causes it to generally become a conditioned reinforcer.
+- Praise.
+Saying "Good boy" or any other form of praise followed by a treat right afterward or a round of tug causes it to generally become a conditioned reinforcer.

 - Using a clicker.
 If you are using a clicker and it's always followed by a treat, the noise of the click will soon become a conditioned reinforcer.